pjliugithub/hello-world/README.md

 # hello-world
 First project - greetings

-so this is not only for codes, but also for any files.
+Ok this is for the link
-Good to know it.
+A16GBUSB to Z
+Z to IronWolf2T\USB1T\Patrick\2GBFile